-The year 2011 was make or break time for the Marvel Cinematic Universe.
+The year 2011 was make-or-break time for the Marvel Cinematic Universe.
 Iron Man and The Incredible Hulk may not have been household names, but in terms of weirdo comic book ideas, they were fairly safe bets.
-Playboy billionaires who killed their demons with the aid of their wealth and a compulsion to punch ruffians in their craniums regularly populated both the big (Batman, The Shadow) and small (Green Arrow, M.A.N.T.I.S.) screens.
-The big green rage monster had already been fed to us twice before, and in 2008, the Hulk was easily the most popular Marvel character not currently licensed out to another studio.
-But for the Avengers Initiative to succeed, Marvel Studios would have to sell us on some of their more radical and potentially goofier concepts.
+Playboy billionaires who killed their demons with the aid of their wealth and a compulsion to punch ruffians in their craniums regularly populated both the big (Batman, The Shadow) and small (Arrow, M.A.N.T.I.S.) screens.
+The big green rage monster had already been fed to us twice before, and in 2008, the Hulk was easily the most popular Marvel character not currently licensed to another studio.
+But for the Avengers Initiative to succeed, Marvel Studios would have to sell us on some of their more radical and goofier concepts.

 Even as a kid growing up obsessed with Marvel comic books, I felt like Thor was a weird fit within the Avengers roster.
 Where DC Comics had few reservations about being tied to the supernatural or the magical, Marvel heroes were mostly science based.
 Genetic mutations, radioactive spiders, super soldier serums, gamma bombs, and a general fear of the atom were what stoked Stan Lee’s creative fires.
 Sliding into mythology and stealing characters from legend seemed like a cheat.
 For many years, I dismissed the thunder god as a distraction from the sci-fi theatrics I cherished.
 Honestly, while I flirted briefly with various runs on the character, it was not until author Jason Aaron took over the book that I began to see the appeal.
 Here was an epic realm that stood apart from the ordinary trials that constantly plagued the heroes of New York.
 I should have known better to scoff at the frilly Renaissance Fair attire.
 The Marvel formula has always been to take the gibberish of Dark Elves, Mangog, and Ragnarok and reveal the utterly relatable humanity beneath.